-Environmental hazard Battery parts and acid are harmful to the environment.
+Environmental hazard The battery contains elements that are harmful to the environment.

 Do not discard batteries with the household trash.
 Dispose of a defective battery in an environmentally compatible manner.
 Give the battery to your KTM dealer or to a recycling center that accepts used batteries.